-Subject to the listed exceptions, fencers must meet the birth years in Table 2.5.1.
+For RYC and SYC tournaments, fencers must meet the birth years in Table 2.5.1.
 There are no classification requirements.

 All information regarding seeding can be found in Table 2.15.1.1; all competition format information can be found in Table 2.16.1.